nulib/dc-nextjs/README.md

 npm run test:playwright
 ```

-To run more visual tests, try experimenting with:
+To run visual tests or debug errors, try experimenting with:

 ```bash
 # Run in an interactive test browser to visually see tests run